Solar PV potential in Peru by location

 Solar Panel Tilt Angle in Peru

-So far based on Solar PV Analysis of 23 locations in Peru, we've discovered that the ideal angle to tilt solar PV panels in Peru varies between 16° from the horizontal plane facing North in Arequipa and 3° from the horizontal plane facing North in Tumbes.
+So far based on Solar PV Analysis of 45 locations in Peru, we've discovered that the ideal angle to tilt solar PV panels in Peru varies between 16° from the horizontal plane facing North in Moquegua and 3° from the horizontal plane facing North in Tumbes.

 These tilt angles are optimised for maximum annual PV output at each location for fixed-panel solar PV installations.
 If you click on one of the locations above, there is further detail on ideal seasonal tilt angles as well (in case your solar panels are adjustable).